abhinavvv03/Rubber-Duckey/Payload---WiFi-password-grabber.md

 **If you have any suggestions, write them down here.**

 The cmd prompt must be elevated to get any passwords.
 If you change from using the WINDOWS r to using the search menu for "cmd" and pressing ctrl+shift+enter you can get a UAC prompt.
 From there you'd need to alt+Y to get the elevated prompt.

+You can also use the run box but with the following command in Win7 and later: powershell Start-Process cmd -Verb runAs